albertovecina/PaperKnife/README.md

         }

 4. Implements a cell provider.
 The cell provider the information source to populate de DataTarget methods.
-Implements the CellProvider interface and annotate your source methods sharing the DataTarget id to make the data mapping.
+Implements the CellDataProvider interface and annotate your source methods sharing the DataTarget id to make the data mapping.
 The cell provider methods receives an instance of your model as a paramenter.

-		public class SamplePresenterImpl implements SamplePresenter, CellProvider {
+		public class SamplePresenterImpl implements SamplePresenter, CellDataProvider {

 			...
-		    @DataSource("Check")
+		    @DataSource("Title")
-		    public boolean isOnFavouritesList(Item item) {
+		    public String getTitle(Item item) {
-		        return mInteractor.getFavouritesList().contains(item);
+		        return item.getTitle();
 		    }
 		  	...